Weezer: OK Human and Van Weezer (2019–2021)

-SZNZ (2021–present)

-While doing an interview with NPR about the OK Human and Van Weezer albums, Cuomo hinted that the band were working on a four-album box-set called SZNZ (pronounced as "seasons").
-Cuomo also described the potential musical styles of Spring and Fall, saying: "Spring can be a very breezy, carefree acoustic-type album, whereas Fall is going to be dance rock."
-He later stated that the albums, titled Spring, Summer, Fall, and Winter respectively, are planned for release in 2022 on the first astronomical day of each relevant season.
-Each season is linked to their own emotion.
-"Spring is optimism, Summer is anger, Autumn is anxiety, and Winter is sadness.
+SZNZ, touring and "Blue Album" 30th anniversary (2021–present)

+After delays due to the pandemic, the American leg of the Hella Mega Tour began on July 24, 2021, in Arlington, Texas.
+The European leg saw Weezer, Green Day and Fall Out Boy performing in Austria, Belgium, the Netherlands, England, Ireland, Scotland and France.
-On March 11, 2022, Weezer officially announced the project, now titled SZNZ, would consist of four extended plays, with Fall renamed to Autumn.
-The first, SZNZ: Spring, was released on March 20, and the lead single "A Little Bit of Love" was released on March 16.
-The song reached No. 1 on the Alternative Airplay chart.

-On June 20, 2022, Weezer appeared on Jimmy Kimmel Live!, debuting "Records", the lead single from SZNZ: Summer.
-The song reached No. 1 on the Alternative Airplay chart.
-The EP released at midnight on June 21, along with news of a Broadway Theater residency planned for September 2022.
-In August 2022, the residency was cancelled due to high expenses and poor ticket sales.
+On March 11, 2022, Weezer announced SZNZ, a series of four EPs based on the seasons.
+The first, SZNZ: Spring, was released on March 20.
+The lead single, "A Little Bit of Love", was released on March 16, and reached No. 1 on the Alternative Airplay chart.
+On June 20, 2022, Weezer appeared on Jimmy Kimmel Live!, debuting "Records", the lead single from SZNZ: Summer, which also reached No. 1 on the Alternative Airplay chart.
+In August, a Broadway Theater residency planned for September 2022 was cancelled due to high expenses and poor ticket sales.